ailtonmorais/newsql-disponibilidade/README.md

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 ```

-16. Altere a senha padrão do 1° node mysql:
+16. Altere a senha padrão do 1° node MySQL:

 ```bash
 mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'MyNewPass';